 John O. Brennan, former Director of the Central Intelligence Agency

-This original letter was written on July 1, 1953, by Lavrentiy Beria (the deposed head of the Russian NKVD while awaiting his trial) asking for the forgiveness from the Central Committee of the Communist Party of the Soviet Union Politburo.
+Alright, I confess, I modified this letter slightly.
+It was actually written in 1953 by Lavrentiy Beria, the deposed head of the NKVD while he was awaiting trial.
+He was begging for forgiveness from the Central Committee of the Communist Party of the Soviet Politburo.

-I just substituted Beria’s name with Brennan’s; everything else fits perfectly.
-It’s all there, the job title, being a communist party stooge, the failed coup, his crocodile tears about the failure of the rule of law, his moral debauchery, the patriotic justification for his dirty deeds, and his willingness to take a ‘lesser’ job with CNN pimping the Russian collusion narrative.
+I just substituted Beria’s name with John Brennan’s and voilà!
+The context fits perfectly: the job title, the communist party stooge role, the failed coup, the crocodile tears about the failure of the rule of law, the phony-baloney patriotic justification for his dirty deeds, and his willingness to take a ‘lesser’ job with CNN selling treason and pimping the Russian collusion narrative.

 Sources and References

 Letter from Lavrentiy Beria asking for the forgiveness of the Central Committee of the Communist Party of the Soviet Union Politburo – Wilson Center Digital Archive International History Declassified

 At Beria’s trial in 1953, it became known that he had committed numerous rapes during the years he was the NKVD chief.
 Simon Sebag-Montefiore, a biographer of Stalin, concluded the information “reveals a sexual predator who used his power to indulge himself in obsessive depravity.”